 Venue Manager, Leisha Wood: Leisha grew up in Eugene and has been tromping around Mount Pisgah since she was three years old.
 Leisha received her BA in Environmental Studies from the University of Oregon, and has gained experience in the non-profit sector in community education and outreach and program management.
 Leisha joined Mount Pisgah Arboretum as the Venue Manager in 2018 and loves working in a place that has been so special to her throughout her life.
 In her off hours, Leisha spends her time printmaking, sewing, adventuring, and snuggling with her two cats Lucy and Lemon.

 Interpretation Coordinator, August Jackson: August began his career with the Arboretum in 2011, and has been in his current position as the Arboretum’s Interpretation Coordinator since 2016.
 August is passionate about teaching people about the natural world and making science communication more accessible, and he believes the Arboretum provides an unparalleled classroom.
 In addition to his work at the Arboretum, August’s expertise in the native bees of the Pacific Northwest has him frequently traveling for teaching and field work.
 August is an instructor with the Oregon Bee Atlas out of Oregon State University, and is the current president of the Eugene Natural History Society.
-In his free time, August enjoys gardening, photography, and spending time with his partner Amy and their two cats.
+In his free time, August enjoys gardening, photography, rafting, and spending time with his partner Amy and their two cats.

 Bookkeeper and Development Assistant, Julie Hubbard-McNall: Julie joined the Arboretum in 2013 shortly after moving to Eugene.
 She grew up in Portland and spent much of her childhood camping, skiing, and hiking around the PNW.
 Through a lucky turn of events, she discovered work as a bookkeeper more than 25 years ago while in graduate school studying English Literature.
 She decided she’d rather read novels in her free time and has been working as a bookkeeper for small non-profits and businesses ever since.
 For fun Julie reads, walks the trails of Eugene, enjoys coffee dates with friends, and hangs out with her grumpy cat and two children, Spencer & Izzy, who are no longer kids.